ApeWorX/apeworx.github.io/README.md

 ## Quick Start

 1. **Set Up Repository:**
-   - Create a new repo under the Apeworx organization if one doesn’t exist for your project.
+   - Create a new repo under the ApeWorX organization if one doesn’t exist for your project.

 2. **Copy Necessary Files and Folders:**
    - Reference repo for copying files: https://github.com/ApeWorX/ape